nponeccop/vz/README.md

 Status
 ------

-- `strace-trace` can create OCI `rootfs`.
-It only needs renaming and better integration with other components.
-E.g. something like `vzbuild strace`
+- `strace-trace` creates OCI `rootfs` but requires tedious manual work
+- `vzmaster push` uploads images using Ansible
-- `runch start` can run basic bundles.
-It needs to support complex command lines, `cwd` and mounting instructions from OCI `config.json` to be generally useful
+- `runch start` runs basic bundles.
+To be generally useful it needs to support:
-- `vzslave`/`vox` needs to use `runch` instead of doing its job
+  - monitoring and auto-restart
+  - complex command lines
+  - mounting instructions from OCI `config.json` or at least `arch-chroot` default mounts
+- `runch kill` is missing
+- `vzmaster {start|kill}` are missing, but they are only Ansible invocations of `runch`

 Competitors
 -----------